 Anyone familiar with Viking ranges knows them by their reputation.
 The Viking brand name is synonymous with high-quality cooking appliances, of course.
 But if you’re in the market for a new range, you need to go on more than just reputation, you need cold hard facts, like are Viking ranges good, how much to they cost, and how long do they last?

 Where to start?
 Viking Range reviews?
 Sure, once you know what you need, they can be helpful.
 But when you need some straight up facts about whether this will work for you, you need some basic questions answered.

 While it’s often more economical to have your Viking range repaired, we’d like to inform you of what to know before buying a Viking range.
 Take a look at the Viking FAQs below.

-The price of Viking ranges vary from retailer to retailer due to various delivery costs and regional taxes, but the Viking website lists their Manufacturer’s Suggested Retail Price for all of their products shown, which can give you a good estimate.
+The Viking website lists their Manufacturer’s Suggested Retail Price for all of their products shown, which can give you a good estimate.

 How long do Viking ranges last?

 Viking ranges are known to last from 10 to 20 years in general.

 Gas models typically last fro 15 years, and electric models 13 years.
 However, the brand strives to make ranges that last up to 40 years to compete with professional-grade appliances.

 The lifespan of a Viking range depends on the amount of care put in.
 Viking ranges are high-quality, and can potentially last multiple decades when the right specifications are followed.

 Where are Viking ranges made?